 What is payroll tax to my contractor?

-What are the exemptions to payroll tax for contractors
+What are the exemptions to employer payroll tax for contractors

-There are seven exemptions that can apply to contractor payments in NSW which are:
+There are seven exemptions that can apply to contractors payments in NSW which are:

 - Services ancillary to the supply of goods